norswap/autumn/doc/autumn/parsing-tools.md

 - [packrattle]: Polished Javascript GLL combinator library.

-- [Meerkat]: A GLL combinator library with disambiguation filters, and some other capabilities to ease common parsing pain points.
+- [Meerkat]: A GLL combinator library with data-dependent capabilities (a form of context-sensitive parsing) which are notably used to provide disambiguation filters, and some other capabilities to ease common parsing pain points.

 ## Parser Generators

 - [ANTLR4]: The star of parser generators.
 Uses Context Free Grammars (CFG).
 Emits Java, C#, Python2|3, JavaScript, Go, C++ and Swift.

+- [Rats!]: A fast PEG parser generator that performs many optimizations.

 - [peg/leg]: A C PEG parser generator.